bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 #### Step 3: Implement

 Now that you and Gustavo have your juicy lists of keywords, it’s time to implement them on your Amazon product page.
 As I mentioned previously, there are four main places to put your keywords.
-Let’s go through them one by one, starting with the most evident one.
+Let’s go through them one by one, starting with the most obvious one.

 ##### Search Terms

 The first place you’ll want to put keywords is, understandably, the designated spots that Amazon gives you to put keywords.
 The most important thing about this section: even though each field is for one search “term,” you should **not** put only one word per field.
-You get 50 characters per field, and you should push that limit to the absolute maximum.
+You get 50 characters per field, and you should take advantage of all 50 of those characters.

 The very knowledgeable people over at Moz.com have written a fantastic mini-guide on using these search term fields, so I recommend that you go [check that part of this excellent article out](https://moz.com/blog/amazon-seo-organic-search-ranking-factors#factors).
 Note that you will have to scroll down a little bit; the section in question is titled “Search terms.”